Using Your Phone to Get Fit

 Controlling blood pressure, blood sugar and cholesterol can help prevent and manage heart disease.

-If you answered yes to any of these, and you own a smartphone, consider installing and using a fitness app.
+If you answered yes to any of these, and you own a smartphone, consider wearing a smartwatch or tracker like Google Fitbit.
+I’ve worn a Fitbit watch for several years and find its benefits invaluable.
+(This is an affiliate link.)

 • Motivate you to be more active